Fremont County Group Fights To Kill Tax Grants To Private Businesses

 He pointed to the commercial air service’s recent request for more money, another factor that pushed the local governments to redo their allotment plan.

 Riverton City Administrator Kyle Butterfield acknowledged the surplus Friday to Cowboy State Daily.
-By his count, it’s closer to $2 million, according to an email he sent Bestul earlier this month.
+By his count, it’s closer to $1.8 million.

 Butterfield’s figures include extra money local governments have given to the air service in addition to its allotted 20%.